clickityKlein/Data-Dashboard-Template/README.md

 2. After the upload to a server
 3. Supporting files and images for this repository and README

-Visually, we can examine the directory trees for the files and folders created for each phase.
+Visually, it'll help to examine the directory trees for the files and folders created for each phase.
+The files and folders locations and nomenclature can be confusing, so hopefully these maps will help.

+Note that the pycache folders are automatically created.

 **Before**